KarMiles/campervan-adventures/README.md

 4. As a  Visitor I want to check  what is needed to have a holiday in a campervan. **End user goal:** Obtain details on what is needed before and during campervan holiday. **End business goal:** Provide customer with clarity about their engagement necesary for satisfying campervan holiday. **Acceptance criteria:** Inform customer about necessities and sugestions related with rental: legal, practical, attitude.
 5. As a Visitor I want to see what vehicles are on offer and check for current promotions. **End user goal:** Choose a vehicle. **End business goal:** Provide customer with choice of product leading to rental completion. **Acceptance criteria:** Show pictures and description of vehicles available for rent.
 6. As a Visitor I want to rent a vehicle online. **End user goal:** Finalize rental contract. **End business goal:** Finalize sale of service. **Acceptance criteria:** Update company vehicle database on vehicle availability.
 Finalize contract and sale via debit/credit card.
 Receive payment.
 Provide confirmation on rental and payment.

+Site Owner Goals:

+7. As the Site Owner I want that prospective clients have multiple ways to engage with the company. **Site Owner goal:** Provide visitors with multiple ways to stay in contact with the company. **End business goal:** Maintain easy flow of comunication with clients. **Acceptance criteria:** Site provides Visitors with varied means of communication with the company, including: phone, email, links to company's social media outlets, possibility to sign up for a newsleter, and a possibility to visit in person.

+8. As the Site Owner I want that in case a non-existent page is being pulled and an error shows up the negative impact on Visitor's experience is minimized. **Site Owner goal:** Provide Visitors with positive experience even if error occurs. **End business goal:** Maximize revenue and customer retention by maintaining positive relations with custommers despite possible technical difficulties. **Acceptance criteria:** Site provides Visitors with positive experience even in case of an error.
+Error page should be positive and suggest further steps for the Visitor.
+The Visitor must not be forced to navigate by means outside the company's webpage e.g. through Back button on the browser.

+9. As the Site Owner I want that the Garage which so far had the primary purpose to maintain the company's vehicle fleet, starts to generate additional revenue for the company. **Site Owner goal:** Inform Visitors who own their own vehicles about the garage's services. **End business goal:** Increase revenue by better utilization of the garage crew. **Acceptance criteria:** Site provides Visitors with information on services offered by the garage.

+10. As the Site Owner I want that the site is usable on all kinds of widely utilized devices and screens. **Site Owner goal:** Maximize utilisation of the website. **End business goal:** Have maximum reach to wide variety of customers. **Acceptance criteria:** Site presents information and maintains full functionality on wide variety of devices: large computer screens, tablets and smartphones.

 ### Focus